The Philippines has recognized depression as a severe health condition. But to this day, there are still widespread misconceptions about depression.

 While being conscious of family history is practical, dwelling on it is not sensible.
 Focusing on factors that reduce the risk of depression, such as avoiding drug use and self-care practice, is a better use of time and resources.

 The Department of Health reminds everyone that depression is a serious topic and that the common misconceptions about it need to be discussed.
 And ultimately Filipinos must work together to end the stigma surrounding this sensitive health condition.
+It is always advisable to see someone right away if you feel you want to hurt or kill yourself.

 Seeking professional help is the first step to understanding depression, and openly discussing the treatment plans with your loved ones will be very beneficial.